kscalelabs/store/CONTRIBUTING.md

 To run Github OAuth locally, you must follow these steps:

 1. Create an OAuth App on [Github Developer Settings](https://github.com/settings/developers)
-2. Set both Homepage URL and Authorization callback URL to `http://127.0.0.1:3000` before you `Update application` on Github Oauth App configuration
+2. Set both Homepage URL and Authorization callback URL to `http://127.0.0.1:3000/login` before you `Update application` on Github Oauth App configuration
 3. Copy the Client ID and Client Secret from Github OAuth App configuration and set them in `GITHUB_CLIENT_ID` and `GITHUB_CLIENT_SECRET` respectively
-4. Run `source env.sh` in your Fast API terminal window to ensure it has access to the github environment variables

 ## React